Continuing Education and Competency Program - Self-Assessment

 Instructions for Completing the Self-Assessment Tool

 The self-assessment tool is structured around the massage therapy Standards of Practice and the Code of Ethics documents, and it is designed to be used every year for five years, so you can track your progress.
-Read each indicator and rate your individual competence using the following scale:
+Read each indicator and rate your individual competency using the following scale:

 - Novice: You have little or no experience with the practice associated with the indicator and need additional learning in order to meet it.